cemsbv/BAEC/README.md

 ## Environment

-We recommend developing in Python3.10 with a clean virtual environment (using `virtualenv` or `conda`), installing the requirements from the requirements.txt file:
+We recommend developing in Python 3.12 with a clean virtual environment (using `virtualenv` or `conda`), installing the requirements from the requirements.txt file:

 Example using `virtualenv` and `pip` to install the dependencies in a new environment .env on Linux: